 SBE has two models of Hanukiah to offer.
 They both operate identically and use the same LEDs.
 One is a bit more compact than the other.
 Both can stand on their own and also have a hole above the shamash so that you can hang it from a "Hanukkah bush."

-On Tindie, you can also order either menorah as a kit.
+You can also order either menorah as a kit from Tindie.
 The kits are simple but you will have to do a lot of SMT soldering.
 If you are uncomfortable soldering "0805" sized parts (model I) or "0603" parts (model II), this is not the kit for you.
 Kit Instructions

 Put 2 AAA batteries in the battery holder on the back.